 Delivering a quality learning experience involves keeping the learners interacting and engaged.
 Have the participants do something every 3-5 minutes.
 Whether it is speaking, reading, interacting with the technology, or working in breakout groups.

 Providing a mix of learning experiences during the one live virtual event will ensure learners have a ‘change of state’ and help to maintain engagement.

 Allocate specific times during the event for questions to ensure the flow of the event continues.
 Have a mechanism (such as the producer) to capture all questions and ensure they are answered within 24 hours after the live event if they were not able to be addressed during the event.

-After any interaction or learning exercise conduct, an appropriate debrief.
-The debrief allows learners to connect the new knowledge and how they can apply it in their own context.
+After any interaction or learning exercise conduct an appropriate debrief.
+The debrief allows for learners to connect the new knowledge and how they can apply it in their own context.